conectabase/sslscan/README.md

-# sslscan-go
+# sslscan

-sslscan-go is a comprehensive SSL/TLS security scanner written in Go.
+sslscan is a comprehensive SSL/TLS security scanner written in Go.
 It scans servers for supported protocols, cipher suites, certificate analysis, and known vulnerabilities such as Heartbleed and CRIME.

 ## Features
 - Detects supported SSL/TLS protocols (SSLv2, SSLv3, TLSv1.0, TLSv1.1, TLSv1.2, TLSv1.3)